pierceforte/cs307_final_platformer_game/doc/bug_fixes/DRAGGED_NODE_BUG.md

 I would expect that when an item is dragged during the builder stage it would be given the highest priority, ensuring that it always remains reachable for the user.

 ## Current Behavior
-When a node is dragged and then dropped during the builder stage, it is being placed behind nodes that were placed more recently.
+When a node is dragged and then dropped during the builder stage, it is being placed behind nodes that were purchased more recently.

 ## Steps to Reproduce
  1. Run the game and proceed to the builder stage.